SAP-samples/teched2022-DA262/exercises/ex0/README.md

 # Exercise 0 - Preparations (optional, if you already have access to a DWC tennant)

-Visit the [SAP Datawarehouse site](https://www.sap.com/products/technology-platform/data-warehouse-cloud/trial.html) for a free trial account.
+Visit the [SAP Data Warehouse Cloud website](https://www.sap.com/products/technology-platform/data-warehouse-cloud/trial.html) for a free trial account.

 ![Web site](/exercises/ex0/images/0.png)